jlapeyre/julia_project/README.md

 [Julia project](https://pkgdocs.julialang.org/v1.7/environments/) that lives inside a Python package and is accessed via [pyjulia](https://github.com/JuliaPy/pyjulia) (the Python module "julia").

+`julia_project` is in pypi; it can be installed via `pip install julia_project`.
+It is meant to be used as a library in other projects.

 `julia_project` is meant to provide some automation, hand holding, and error checking.
 The intended use is as follows.
 You want to create a Python package that calls some Julia packages via pyjulia.